This post is also available in:

 - To visit tourist sites, you can also book some of the excursions in Lanzarote.
 We organize private tours for a more comfortable experience and to explore the island with expert guides.

-Where to Stay on the Island?
+Where to Stay in Lanzarote: Finding the Right Area

 When asking for travel advice to Lanzarote, many will recommend staying in Playa Blanca or Puerto del Carmen.
 These are great places, but around the entire island, there are other accommodation options available at good prices.